guillemontecinos/itp-residency-2020-2021/icm-workshops/session-01/session-01.md

   <img src="https://github.com/guillemontecinos/itp_residency_2020_2021/blob/master/icm-workshops/session-01/assets/green-orange-left-triang.png" align="middle" width="80%">
 </p>

 Finally, let's draw the last triangle.
-First of all, take into account that after drawing the first triangle, tha color active by the function `fill()` is green, so the first thing we need to do before drawing the second triangle is to update the filling color to orange by executing `fill(252, 108, 33);`.
+First of all, take into account that after drawing the first triangle, tha color activated by the function `fill()` is green, so the first thing we need to do before drawing the second triangle is to update the filling color to orange by calling `fill(252, 108, 33);`.
 Then, we can repeat the procedure we did for the first triangle and apply it to the second.
 Following that, each of the vertices lie in the following coordinates : `v1 = (width * 9 / 14, 0)`, `v2 = (width, 0)` and `v3 = (width, height)`.
 Then, your code should look like this:

 ```js
 function setup(){